-Apart from watches, which should have your child’s name inscribed on the back, we think it better if no articles of value are brought to school.
-We ask children not to wear jewellery, except for small plain gold / silver studs.
+Apart from watches, which also should be named, we think it better if no articles of value are brought to school.
+Children are not permitted to wear jewellery, except for small plain gold / silver studs.
 Pupils with pierced ears will be expected to remove their earrings for all PE and Games activities.
 In the event of it not being possible to remove an earring it must be covered with tape.
+If you are going to allow your child to get their ears pierced then over the summer holidays is the most sensible time.
 Activities where the wearer of a covered earring could cause injury to the wearer, or to another pupil, the teacher has the discretion to restrict the participation of the wearer.

 Please contact Kids Connections, Hertford